 Call the HAVEN hotline at 603-994-7233 and ask to sign up for one of the groups listed below under “Current Groups”.

 What if the group I want isn’t currently available?

 If the group that interests you is not currently available, please call the HAVEN hotline at 603-994-7233, indicate which group you are interested in, and ask to be called back when it is next scheduled.

 HAVEN and Yoga In Action have collaborated to offer a unique yoga practice for survivors of domestic and sexual violence.
 Empower Yoga provides the opportunity to practice taking control over your body by making choices about what you feel comfortable doing and not doing in a safe, supportive and non-judgmental environment without utilizing hands-on physical assists.
 Discover your inner strength, build confidence and learn coping skills to calm and get present when you need it most.
 This practice is adaptable to all age groups and levels of physical abilities.

 The classes are taught by Yoga In Action instructors Rochelle Jewell, E-RYT (Kripalu Certified Yoga Teacher) and Sarah Sherman, RYT.
 Both instructors are trained in Trauma Informed Yoga techniques.
 HAVEN Advocates are present at each class and are available to provide additional support throughout the program.

-In collaboration with The Sonatina Center, a Dover based creative arts therapy practice, HAVEN offers music therapy as a form of the healing process.
+HAVEN and The Sonatina Center, a Dover based creative arts therapy practice, are offering music therapy as a form of the healing process.
 Group music therapy is the use of music with participants to achieve broad goals of increasing mental health, processing trauma, practicing coping skills, building and sustaining a positive peer group, and increasing personal self-expression and self-esteem through therapeutic techniques such as active music making, songwriting, and lyric discussion led by a board certified music therapist.